 Potluck Parenting Parties are a fun, casual way to meet your local sleep and parenting consultant, get answers to the sleep questions that keep you up at night, and share the joys and the crazy of being a mom.

 Our consultants are great at facilitating casual, non-judgmental conversations about children's sleep issues and keeping the evening informative and stress-free.

 Parties are typically weeknights starting around 7:30 pm and run for two hours.
 Potluck Parenting is by donation.

 You invite the moms in your world to dish about their children's sleep issues over a yummy potluck dinner at your place.
 Parties can have a minimum of five and a maximum of eight people including the host.

 All your guests need to bring is a potluck dish and their sleep sagas.
-They'll have a fun evening out, get their sleep worries off their chest and get expert advice - all for free.
+They'll have a fun evening out, get their sleep worries off their chest and get expert advice.